Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 Additionally it's not possible to immutably borrow an object across multiple threads even if it can be proven that the object being borrowed outlives all the threads.
 From what I've been told both of these issues are being worked on, the Arc\<Trait\>
 type might actually be possible with unsized types but I've had some difficulty finding reading material on how to use these.
-If anyone has a link to a good write-up on unsized types it'd be appreciated, or I'll bug folks in IRC for info about it.
+If anyone has a link to a good write-up on unsized types it'd be much appreciated, or I'll bug folks in IRC for info about it.
 As far as sharing Arcs vs. immutable borrows (what I did in the C++ version) I think I prefer using Arcs even though both methods should be valid to write in the language eventually.
 Note that we don't have any overhead from updating the reference count during rendering since we can immutably borrow within the thread to refer to hit geometry and instances.